prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-prebid-options.md

 If specified, the value of this option should be an array containing one or more adapter definitions.

-Each adapter definition is specified in object with the following fields:
+Each adapter definition is specified as an object with the following fields:

 - id: A string that uniquely identifies an adapter.
 The adapter will then create itself as a variable on the window object of the document where it is loaded.
 This should also be the identifier that the adapter code itself knows.
 - url: A string which specifies the URL used to load the adapter script.